oshawa-connection/geotiff.net/README.md

 Before release, the bare minimum:

+- Easier tag reading
 - Handle case where the user does not know the type of the raster data before reading it, e.g. in cases where they are reading a user-passed tiff file.
-- Easier tag reading
 - Image resampling
 - User examples
 - More friendly handling of NO_DATA values in general through `MaskedGeoTIFFReader`
 - BigTIFF is working well, but needs some tests to cover it.
 - Also some tests for cases where precision is important.
-- Handle http servers that respond in different ways in GeotiffHTTPClient - check todo list in that file.
+- Handle http servers that respond in different ways in GeotiffHTTPClient.cs - check todo comments in that file.

 Post initial release: